pachuco/dsoal/readme.txt

 Usage
 =====

+Make sure your registry is set up according to https://www.indirectsound.com/registryIssues.html Do so for objects DirectSound, DirectSound8, DirectSoundCapture, DirectSoundCapture8, DirectSoundFullDuplex.

-Copy the provided dsound.dll and dsoal-aldrv.dll into game's folder.
+Now, copy the provided dsound.dll and dsoal-aldrv.dll into game's folder.
 Some applications may need to be configured to use DirectSound3D acceleration and EAX.
 You may also want to tune SoftOAL by providing a config file named "alsoft.ini", either in C:\Documents and Settings\USERNAME\Application Data\alsoft.ini